top of page

 * AGE = most dangerous - Air bubbles enter the bloodstream through a lung rupture, usually following a breath hold ascent.

-Lung Over Expansion Injuries have immediate signs and symptoms appear upon surfacing
+Lung over-expansion injuries have immediate signs and symptoms that appear upon surfacing.

 Decompression Illness